For Teachers & Administrators

 • Local business sponsorships — use the sponsorship letter template from the Teacher Portal

-• Community foundations (Toledo, Columbus, Cleveland, Akron, Dayton — all have small STEM grants)
+• Community foundations — most regions have small STEM education grants available

 • State Farm Youth Advisory Board Grants (small, quick turnaround)